 The children are able to demonstrate their acquired knowledge, understanding and skills through:

-- written recording in their Integrated Studies books that answers key topic questions
+- written recording in books that answers key topic questions

 - their use of vocabulary in their writing and during discussions